 Believe it or not, dogs can have certain types of teas, and there are even companies that make herbal teas specifically for dogs.
 Dogs cannot consume caffeine, so it is important to ensure that you do not choose a tea with caffeine.

 Dogs can have chamomile tea and ginger tea.
 Chamomile is the most recommended tea for dogs.
 It not only will help with stress, but it will also promote better sleep, just like it does for humans!
 Who would've thought!

-CBD for dogs is also a great alternative to help canines get a better night’s sleep.
+Healthy CBD dog treats and CBD oil are also great alternatives to help canines get a better night's sleep.
 All mammals have an endocannabinoid system (ECS) with receptors all over the body.
 Yeah, that includes Oliver!

 CBD interacts with ECS receptors to promote and support overall balance and wellbeing in the body.
 Cannabidiol is hemp-derived, and here at HolistaPet, we can say our products are 100% natural.
 This means no added preservatives, dyes, or harmful chemicals.

 We are in the business of making pets, and their humans feel better!
 We offer a variety of products ranging from crunchy treats, soft chews, and oils, ensuring there's something for everyone.